PavanRangani/docs/docs/prd/tasks/task-instance.md

   - If the user selects one user then show the user name.
 If the user selects multiple users then show all users' short names.
 (If it is too long, shows elipsis)
   - On hover, shows a tooltip.
 Tooltip shows the full names of all users
 - Due Date
   - Date input field.
-  - Doesn't allow to enter past date otherwise system shows error message.
+Doesn't allow to enter past date otherwise system shows error message.
+  - For `Blocked` & `On Hold` status, it's not a mandatory field.
+  - It's always greater than the Star date otherwise system shows error message.
 - Status
   - Status dropdown.
 Default Pending status is selected.
   - `Done` status is not available in the Add dialog (There is no point by adding subtask which is already done)